-This course will examine the daily life experience of medieval Egyptians through literary and documentary sources, especially papyri and paper documents.
-Using original documents from the first four centuries of Islam, we will treat such topics as the theoretical framework of documentary evidence; literacy, education and scribal practices; the character and practice of Muslim rule as expressed in governmental institutions, such as the court, the law, and the bureaucracy; the maintenance of law and order through policing, and the prison system; patronage and networks of social dependency; family relations and how these were expressed in legal, social and economic terms; economic realities and activities; religion and interreligious relations.
-The course has two connected goals: to deepen the student’s knowledge and experience of the social history of medieval Egypt and to familiarize him/her with the written sources of this period.
+This course will examine the daily life experience of medieval Muslims through literary, documentary and archaeological sources.
+This year, the focus of the course will be on the economic history of the eastern Mediterranean in the first centuries of Islamic history.
+The course has on two regional foci: Egypt and ‘Greater Mesopotamia’ between ca. 640 and 1000 CE.
+Engaging with original documents, contemporary literature and archaeology, we will treat such topics as the impact of state formation on the Near East’s economies, the social and legal organisation of trade, and the development of interregional commercial networks.
+The course has two connected goals: to deepen the student’s knowledge and experience of the social and economic history of medieval Islam and to familiarise him/her with the written sources of this period.
 These two academic goals are joined in the work with primary sources, such as coins, documents, manuscripts and inscriptions, which is central to this course.

 The objectives of this course are:

-to become thoroughly acquainted with the historical debate on the social history of medieval Muslim Egypt;
+for students to become thoroughly acquainted with the historical debate on the social history of medieval Islam;

 to allow students to develop a strong and detailed understanding of the pertinent primary and secondary sources;

-to familiarize students with theoretical approaches to the theme and to become acquainted with the tools needed to understand the primary sources (coins, documents, manuscripts) relevant to the study of this period;
+to familiarise students with theoretical approaches to the theme and to become acquainted with the tools needed to understand the primary sources (coins, documents, manuscripts) relevant to the study of this period;

-to help students develop the ability to critically assess prevailing approaches to the subjects covered and to identify and clarify implicit issues related to the state of research (such as concepts and theses);
+to help students develop the ability to critically assess prevailing approaches to the subjects covered;

 Mode of instruction